ISBN: 978-0-9561439-1-4 / 160 pgs + cvr / Softback 210 X 210mm. Due Spring 2018

 They went on to sell hundreds of thousands of copies, and were licensed to Europe, America and Australia.
 So successful did the Top Of The Pops discs become back home that they soon started charting (on one memorable week keeping the new Led Zeppelin album out of the top ten), until spoilsport industry bigwigs had them banned from the charts!

-This is the first book to tell the story of how the albums came about, and details many of the session stars who cut their teeth on them (step forward Elton John!).
+This is the first book to tell the story of how the albums came about, and now comes out to mark the 50th anniversary of the first album release.
+It details many of the session stars who cut their teeth on them (step forward Elton John!).
 The rise and fall of the Top Of The Pops phenomena makes a fascinating read – aided by author (and music archivist) Tim Joseph’s eye for detail and dry humour.
 The heroic efforts of the session players month in and month out are compared and contrasted to the chart hits they sought to emulate.

 Session players scratching their heads trying to work out how to replicate Jimi Hendrix’s Voodoo Chile guitar FX on a telecaster; producers trawling London’s streets looking for their missing Irish bagpipe players, who’d spent their session fees up front on Guinness and forgotten where the studio was; the label boss’s wife censoring the cover girl pictures if she thought they were getting a little too revealing.